translationalneuromodeling/tapas/sem/README.md

 display(posterior);
 ```
-The example data is a structure array of dimension 4x1.
+The example data is a structure array of dimensions 4x1.

 ```matlab
 K>> display(data)